 Located in the world’s largest medical district, medical students on the Chicago campus get early and exceptional clinical experience.
 All students accompany physicians on rounds and learn to take patient histories starting in their first year.
 Fifty-three residency programs are available.

-In Peoria, second- through fourth-year students get clinical experience at Methodist Medical Center of Illinois, OSF Saint Francis Medical Center, Children’s Hospital of Illinois - the busiest pediatric hospital in central Illinois - Pekin Hospital, and Proctor Community Hospital.
+In Peoria, second- through fourth-year students get clinical experience at UnityPoint Health - Methodist-Proctor, OSF Saint Francis Medical Center and Children’s Hospital of Illinois - the busiest pediatric hospital in central Illinois - Pekin Hospital.

 Among its many well-respected programs, the Rockford campus boasts the Center for Rural Health Professions, which works to improve health and healthcare in rural communities.
 Rockford teaches M2’s – M4’s and offers a family medicine residency program.